tnguye20/PEARRS/README.md

 # PEARRS

-CS 275 Final Project - An app to gather user inputs on their alcohol intakes.
+CS 275 Final Project - An app to gather user inputs on their alcohol intakes and provide analysis.

-This is to test the staging repo
+The app was built using Java via Android Studio along with PHP and MySQL as the backend stack.